apify/apify-cli/README.md

 ## Basic usage

-The following examples show basic usage of the CLI.
+The following examples demonstrate the basic usage of Apify CLI.

 ### Create a new actor from scratch